putitsimply/christian-bible-explained/1-samuel.md

 ### The Ark is captured and returned

 Israel fights the **Philistines** (a rival people).
 In battle, the Philistines capture the **Ark of the Covenant**, a special sacred chest that represented God’s presence with Israel.
 But the Philistines have problems wherever they keep it, so they send it back to Israel.
-This part teaches that sacred things are not magic tools you can use to win.
+This part teaches that sacred things are not magic tools people can use to win.

 ### Israel asks for a king